• Skip to primary navigation

 Serving the Potatoes

-The fried potatoes and onions could be part of a hearty breakfast with fried eggs.
-But I think they are best served at dinner with savory meat.
+The fried Potatoes And onions could be part of a hearty Breakfast with scrambled eggs.

 Plate of fried potatoes, onions, and a pork chop.

-We had the Lyonnaise potatoes with bone-in pork chops that I browned on the stove top and finished in the oven.
-Fried chicken or a nice steak would be perfect too.
+We had the Lyonnaise potatoes with bone-in pork chops that I browned on the stovetop and finished in the Oven.
+It was good eats!
+They remind me of Morton’s Steakhouse Lyonnaise Recipe served with a Porterhouse Steak!

-Give this recipe a try…I think you’ll like it.
+Give fried potatoes and onions a try…I think you’ll like it.

 Fried potato and onion recipe in a serving dish.